Kimberly Chia

-Kimberly Chia Jing Yi (born 7 August 1995) is a Singaporean actress.
+Kimberly Chia (born 7 August 1995) is a Singaporean actress.

 Early life and education

-Chia graduated from Compassvale Secondary School in 2011.
-Whilst she had wanted to study at LASALLE College of the Arts upon graduating, having received lower than expected grades for her GCE 'O' Levels, with the ELR2B2 score 2 points higher than expected, Chia then studied at Singapore Institute of Management for a diploma in Management Studies.
+Chia studied at Compassvale Secondary School in 2008 and graduated in 2011.
+She wanted to study at LASALLE College of the Arts or mass communication at Ngee Ann Polytechnic upon graduating.
+However, she received lower than expected grades for her GCE 'O' Levels, with the L1R4 score, a measurement of success for polytechnic admission, being 2 points higher than expected.
+As a result, she had to consider other options such as business.
+Chia then studied at Singapore Institute of Management for a diploma in management studies.

 Career

 Chia started as a model at age three.
 She was a print ad model for various companies, as well as a runway model in fashion shows.
 She picked up dancing, singing and acting afterwards, and participated in several MediaCorp dramas at the age of nine.
 Her first major role came with Fighting Spiders in 2009.
-Chia then rose to fame after starring in drama On the Fringe 2011, and was subsequently given a role in Singaporean movie Timeless Love, directed by Lim Koong Hwee and Dasmond Koh.
+Chia became famous after starring in drama On the Fringe (2011).
+She was given a role in Singaporean movie Timeless Love, directed by Lim Koong Hwee and Dasmond Koh.

 Chia became the spokesperson for Norton 360 Multi-Device together with Xu Bin and Aloysius Pang in March 2013, and Osim's uSlender product in May 2013.

 In December 2015, Chia announced that she would be attending acting course for two years and would not be participating in any drama for the next two years.

 On 1 January 2016, Chia released her first single, Love Radio (爱情 Radio), where she made her singing debut.

 Between 2016 and 2018, Chia was a flight attendant with Singapore Airlines.

 In 2018, Chia returned to acting and acted in a Toggle drama series, Love at Cavenagh Bridge, where she acted as lovers with Aloysius Pang.
 She also acted in a Channel 8 drama called Say Cheese where she played lovers with Zong Zijie.

 Chia would be involved as another supporting role in another Channel 8 Production drama called Heart To Heart.